yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 6. When asked for the passphrase for the private key you created previously, enter this value.

 7. You will connect to the VM with a command prompt such as the following.
-Keep this command prompt open for the next step.
+Keep this command prompt open for the next step:

     adminfabmedical\@fabmedical-SUFFIX:~$

     ![In this screenshot of a Command Prompt window, ssh -i .ssh/fabmedical adminfabmedical\@52.174.141.11 has been typed and run at the command prompt.
 The information detailed above appears in the window.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/b4-image27.png)

->**NOTE: If you have issues connecting, you may have pasted the SSH public key incorrectly.
+>**Note: If you have issues connecting, you may have pasted the SSH public key incorrectly.
 Unfortunately, if this is the case, you will have to recreate the VM and try again.**

 ### Task 7: Complete the build agent setup